Ornella023/XML_Project_CulturalCenter/README.md

 This project involves the creation of a cultural center (activities, events, ticket sales, etc.) using XML.
 We created the XML file and its corresponding XML schema.
 We then developed 5 scenarios using XSLT stylesheets.
 Additionally, we performed a transformation using the Python language.
-All of the above was based on the XML tree and the fictitious activity schedule we previously established.
+All of the above was based on the XML tree and the fictitious activities schedule we previously established.

 ## Table of Contents